Recently, one of our readers asked if it was possible to keep using the WordPress admin area in English on a multilingual WordPress site.

 Your WordPress admin will now switch to the ‘English’ language.

-Note: If you want to use the WordPress admin in any other language, then you’d need to install that language into WordPress first.
+Note: If you want to use the WordPress admin area in any other language, you’d need to install that language into WordPress first.
 For more details, you can see our article on how to install WordPress in other languages.

 Method 2.
 Use English WordPress Admin on a Multilingual Site (Using a Plugin)